ZilverZtream/anything/README.md

 ## Plugin API
 Custom data source scanners can be implemented as DLLs.
 Place compiled plugins in a `plugins` folder next to the executable and they will be loaded at startup.
 The `plugin.h` header documents the API each DLL must expose.

+An example `ocr_plugin.c` is provided which uses Tesseract OCR to extract and index text from images and scanned PDFs.

 ## Build
 This project is written in **C** for Windows.